valdecimpj/QuestGameEngine/README.md

 # QuestGameEngine

-QuestGameEngine is a WebGL game engine made using parts of [Copperlicht](https://www.ambiera.com/copperlicht/) for academic purposes.
+QuestGameEngine is a **work in progress** WebGL game engine made using parts of [Copperlicht](https://www.ambiera.com/copperlicht/) for academic purposes.

 ## Usage